Back To Search Results

 Scapholunate Joint

 The scapholunate ligamentous complex stabilizes the scapholunate joint.
-It consists of the dorsal, palmar, and proximal membranous components.
-The dorsal component is the thickest (up to 3 mm thick) and structurally provides the most stability against distraction, torsion, and translation.
+The scapholunate (intercarpal) ligament is a C-shaped intrinsic ligament consisting of dorsal, palmar, and membranous components.
+The dorsal component is the thickest (up to 3 mm) and provides the most stability against distraction, torsion, and translation.
 The thinner palmar component provides restraint against rotational forces.[7]
 The dorsal component merges with the dorsal intercarpal ligament, which originates on the dorsal ridge of the triquetrum and inserts on the dorsal rim of the scaphoid, trapezium, and trapezoid.
 The dorsal intercarpal ligament is a secondary stabilizer of the scapholunate joint as it indirectly prevents the proximal pole of the scaphoid from flexing and moving dorsally.[8]
-Additional secondary stabilizers of the scapholunate joint include the palmar radioscaphocapitate, scaphocapitate, and scaphotrapeziotrapezoid ligaments.[7][9][10]
+Additional secondary stabilizers of the scapholunate joint include the radioscaphocapitate, scaphocapitate, long radiolunate, and scaphotrapeziotrapezoid ligaments, as well as the flexor carpi radialis and ulnaris tendons.[7][9][10]

-The radioscaphocapitate ligament originates off the anterolateral distal radius and inserts onto the palmar capitate.
-It forms a sling around the waist of the scaphoid.
-The scaphocapitate ligament originates off the volar distal scaphoid and inserts onto the waist of the capitate, just distal to the insertion of the radioscaphocapitate ligament.
-The scaphotrapeziotrapezoid ligament originates off the distal pole of the scaphoid and has volar and dorsal contributions to the trapezium and trapezoid.
-These latter 2 ligaments stabilize the distal pole of the scaphoid.
+The radioscaphocapitate ligament originates from the anterolateral distal radius and inserts onto the palmar capitate, forming a sling around the scaphoid waist.
+The scaphocapitate ligament originates from the volar distal scaphoid and inserts onto the waist of the capitate, just distal to the insertion of the radioscaphocapitate ligament.
+The scaphotrapeziotrapezoid ligament originates from the distal pole of the scaphoid and has volar and dorsal contributions to the trapezium and trapezoid.
+The latter 2 ligaments stabilize the distal pole of the scaphoid.
 In the sagittal plane, the lunate is in relative neutral alignment compared to the axis of the forearm.
 The proximal lunate is narrower dorsally, resulting in its propensity to move into extension if ligamentous stabilization is disrupted.
-The scaphoid has an oblique orientation in the sagittal plane at an average of 45 degrees of flexion (range 30 to 60 degrees) relative to the radius.
-As a result, the scaphoid tends to move into further flexion if there is a ligamentous compromise.[6]
+The scaphoid has an oblique orientation in the sagittal plane at a mean of 45° of flexion (range, 30°-60°) relative to the radius.
+As a result, the scaphoid tends to move further into flexion if there is a ligamentous compromise.[6]

 Lunotriquetral Joint

-With radial deviation, the scaphoid is pushed into flexion by the distal carpal row as the trapezium and triquetrum approximate the distal radius.
-To a lesser extent, the lunate and triquetrum also move into flexion through the intact scapholunate and lunotriquetral ligaments.
+The long axis of the scaphoid runs obliquely to that of the radius.[13]
+Therefore, with radial deviation, the scaphoid is pushed into flexion by the distal carpal row as the trapezium and triquetrum approximate the distal radius.
+To a lesser extent, the lunate and triquetrum move into flexion through the intact scapholunate and lunotriquetral ligaments.
 With ulnar deviation, the scaphoid is pulled into extension by the scaphotrapeziotrapezoid ligament.
-The lunate and triquetrum then follow the scaphoid into extension.[13][14]
+The lunate and triquetrum then follow the scaphoid into extension.[14][15]

 Etiology